Jude-summery/pillar/README.md

 # pillar
-A framework,which based on React.js
+A framework,which based on Dva